Empowering hospitals with decision-support systems

 Treat Systems develops a powerful Antimicrobial Stewardship Program, combining and supporting all aspects of antimicrobial treatment in clinical practice.

-We develop and market TREAT, which combines and supports all aspects of antimicrobial therapy in clinical practice.
-Treat Systems´ expertise lies in the understanding of both the clinical and technical aspects of antimicrobial stewardship, and apply this knowledge into innovative product development for the benefit of patients, clinicians, hospitals, and societies.
 Treat Systems has extensive knowledge and experience with health informatics, decision support and data mining technologies and uses this to provide the best and most comprehensive Antimicrobial- and Diagnostic Stewardship solution on the market.

-"- No matter where he looked, only about 60% of all patients with suspected acute infection received effective empirical antimicrobial therapy"
+"No matter where he looked, only about 60% of all patients with suspected acute infection received effective empirical antimicrobial therapy"

-This was the beginning of extensive research- and innovation activities related to the development of TREAT, a revolutionary decision support system for antimicrobial treatment.
-The development of the commercial product continued in cooperation with the Danish company Judex: a company with many years of experience in the development of healthcare technology.
+The development of the commercial product continued at our Danish parent company Judex: a company with a long history and many years of experience in the development of healthcare technology.
 In 2000, The European Union granted funding for the TREAT project.
 This led to a large cluster-randomized control trial finalized in 2006.
 The study showed that access to TREAT could significantly raise the percentage of patients receiving covering empirical antimicrobial treatment.
 In 2008, the company Treat Systems was established through the means of both private- and governmental investors, with all further development tasks carried out within the company.

 Vision and Mission